The Clever Coffee Dripper is an underrated brewer that deserves a lot more fans. Read my review to find out why.

 Do you want the kind of clean and aromatic coffee that has been associated with pour over coffee without all the exaggerated hipster mannerism?

 Then the Clever Coffee Dripper might be the perfect brewing tool for you.

-If you ask me almost everybody should have a Clever Coffee Dripper at home.
+If you ask me, most people could benefit from having a Clever Coffee Dripper at home.

 Why is it clever?